-Wicomico County Hazard Mitigation & Resilience Plan Overview
+Hazard Mitigation & Resilience Plan Update

 The Hazard Mitigation & Resilience Plan forms the foundation for Wicomico County and its municipality’s long-term strategy to reduce disaster losses and break the cycle of disaster damage, reconstruction, and repeated damage.
 The purpose of this plan is to identify, plan, and implement cost-effective hazard mitigation measures through a comprehensive approach known as hazard mitigation planning.
-The 2022 plan is an update to the 2016 Wicomico County Hazard Mitigation Plan.
+The 2027 plan is an update to the 2022 Wicomico County Hazard Mitigation Plan.
 The Federal Emergency Management Agency (FEMA) requires hazard mitigation plans to be updated every five years.

 The 2022 Wicomico County Hazard Mitigation & Resilience Plan is available for review.